The Open University since 2006

 In many ways the African diaspora is a contentious episode from the past (and indeed present).
 This free course, The African diaspora: An archaeological perspective, explores why this area of research has been traditionally under-represented and highlights the ways in which archaeology can contribute to this fast-growing field of study.

-- an understanding of the modern academic approaches to the study of African slavery
+- understand the modern academic approaches to the study of African slavery

-- an understanding of the classification of different forms of slavery in the past.
+- understand the classification of different forms of slavery in the past.